michaeleggers/Raiders3D-SDL/README.md

 * Add sound (maybe via SDL_mixer)

 ## Questions / Criticism / Thoughts
 Please feel free to contact me if you have questions about the code or how to build it.
-Also, I would like to hear from you if you hate the port.
-I'll try my best to improve the code.
+Also, if you have any suggestions on how to improve the SDL part I coded, just tell me or contribute.
 The SDL "backend" was written some time ago and I thought it was cool to have virtual functions... just because I can.
 However, the code is functional and the purpose was to get it running on newer platforms.